archtechx/tenancy/README.md

 Logs will be saved to `storage/logs` regardless of any changes to `storage_path()`.

-One thing that you **will** have to change if you use storage similarly to the example on the image is your usage of the helper function `asset()` (that is, if you use it).
+One thing that you **will** have to change if you use storage similarly to the example on the image is your use of the helper function `asset()` (that is, if you use it).

 You need to make this change to your code: